 Stg1 and Stg3 QTLs significantly reduced tiller numbers in the S35 background.
-One IL, S35SG06020 with Stg3, had the recurrent parent allele at the marker loci Xtxp019 and Xtxp298, and had the same number of tillers than the recurrent S35, suggesting a role in tillering for at least one of these loci.
-However, none of the stay-green QTLs affected tiller numbers in the R16 background (Fig. 1a, b).
-The number of leaves present on the main stem at anthesis was similar in the two recurrent parent backgrounds and their respective ILs (Fig. 1c, d).
-Staygreen QTLs did not affect the leaf area of the main stem in any background, except in the case of Stg1, where the OTLs decreased the leaf area in the S35 background.
-Since the main stem leaf number was the same for S35 and the Stg1 IL, the lower main stem leaf area in Stg1 was presumably due to smaller leaves (or at least some of the leaves being smaller, as could also be observed) (Fig. 1e, f).
-The total leaf area at anthesis was lower in the Stg1 and Stg3 ILs in the S35 background, while no stay-green QTL had any effect on the total leaf area at anthesis in the R16 background, although there was a trend for reduced leaf area in the Stg3 and StgB ILs (Fig. 1 g, h).
+One IL, S35SG06020 with Stg3 had recurrent parent allele at marker loci Xtxp019 and Xtxp298, and had same number of tillers than recurrent S35, suggesting a role of at least one of these loci in tillering.
+However, none of the stay-green QTLs affected tiller number in the R16 background (Fig. 1a&b).
+The number of leaves present on the main-stem at anthesis was similar in the two recurrent parent backgrounds and their respective ILs (Fig. 1c&d).
+Stay-green QTLs did not affect the leaf area of the main-stem in any background, except in the case of Stg1 where the QTL decreased the leaf area in S35 background.
+Since main stem leaf number was the same for S35 and the Stg1 IL, the lower main-stem leaf area in Stg1 was presumably due to smaller leaves (or at least some of the leaves being smaller, as it could also be observed) (Fig. 1e&f).
+The total leaf area at anthesis was lower in the Stg1 and Stg3 ILs in the S35 background, while no stay-green QTL had any effect on the total leaf area at anthesis in the R16 background, although there was a trend for reduced leaf area in the Stg3 and StgB ILs (Fig. 1g&h).

-All ILs in the S35 background flowered in 52-61 (DAS) and 52-65 DAS under DS and WW conditions, respectively (Table 1).
+All ILs in the S35 background flowered in 52-61 days after sowing (DAS) and 52-65 DAS under DS and WW conditions, respectively (Table 1).
 One Stg1 IL and two Stg2 ILs flowered earlier than S35.
 In the R16 background, all ILs flowered in 59-64 DAS and 58-64 DAS under DS and WW conditions, respectively, with significant differences, although there was no clear explanation on the basis of the marker data in either case, and there was no significant effect of any stay-green introgression group on flowering (data not shown).